usnistgov/OSCAL/docs/content/concepts/layer/control/catalog/sp800-53rev5-example.md

 >
 > __References__: [OMB A-130], [SP 800-12], [SP 800-30], [SP 800-39], [SP 800-100], [IR 7874].

 Encoding this text in OSCAL entails an analysis that turns it "inside out" and exposes the implicit structures (the "bones") as a kind of exoskeleton around the text, using a common and non-proprietary data encoding standard such as XML or JSON to provide the "form" of the cast.
-Such a transcoding or re-expression into electronic form makes all these data points distinguishable and recognizable to any downstream processor (consumer) who expects, or who can interpret, OSCAL, defined both narrowly (in its technical senses) and broadly (as a standard, a set of norms and conventions, a collection of tools, applications and resources, and a community of practice).
-Based on such discriminating recognition, the text's "original format" (or something like it) can be restored, but much else can be done as well -- the semantics of the information (the set of meaningful discriminations) can be mined, sifted, collated, ranked, annotated, and related to other data points internal or external.
+Within this organization, all these data points become distinguishable and recognizable to any downstream processor (consumer or partner) who expects OSCAL, or who can interpret it, defining OSCAL both narrowly, in its technical senses, and broadly: as a standard, a set of norms and conventions, a collection of tools, applications and resources, and a community of practice.
+From the encoded data, the text's "original format" (or something like it) can be restored, but much else can be done as well: the semantics of the information (the set of meaningful discriminations) can be mined, sifted, collated, ranked, annotated, and related to other data points internal or external.

 Since OSCAL is designed purposefully to represent such data sets (in a specific semantic domain, namely the [NIST Risk Management Framework](https://csrc.nist.gov/publications/detail/sp/800-37/rev-2/final) or RMF), the casting of this information into OSCAL encoding can be straightforward, economical and clean.

 ## Control, ID and title

-This control has a number of high-level data elements, including a security control identifier ("AC-1"), a title ("ACCESS CONTROL POLICY AND PROCEDURES"), the control (text) itself, supplemental guidance, control enhancements (although not in this example), and references.
+This control has a number of high-level data elements, including a security control identifier ("AC-1"), a title ("POLICY AND PROCEDURES"), the control (text) itself, supplemental guidance, control enhancements (although not in this example), and references.

 See the source code as currently available in [raw XML from Github](https://raw.githubusercontent.com/usnistgov/oscal-content/main/nist.gov/SP800-53/rev5/xml/NIST_SP-800-53_rev5_catalog.xml).
 The control is identified in code with tagging that looks *mainly* as follows, with slight simplifactions.
 Control AC-1 starts: